Argentina v England (1986 FIFA World Cup)

-Argentina 2 - 1 England was a football match played on 22 June 1986 between Argentina and England in the quarter-finals of the 1986 FIFA World Cup at the Estadio Azteca in Mexico City.
-The game was held four years after the Falklands War between Argentina and the United Kingdom, and was a key part in the already intense Argentina–England football rivalry.
+The Argentina 2–1 England quarter-final match of the 1986 FIFA World Cup was a football match played on 22 June 1986 between Argentina and England at Estadio Azteca in Mexico City.
+The match was held four years after the end of the Falklands War between Argentina and the United Kingdom, and was a key part of the already intense Argentina–England football rivalry.
 It was also a match which included two of the most well-known goals in football history, both scored by Argentina captain Diego Maradona.

-The first goal, after 51 minutes, was the "Hand of God goal," which Maradona scored by using his hand.
-The second, four minutes after his first, saw him dribble past five England players, Peter Beardsley, Peter Reid, Terry Butcher, Terry Fenwick, Butcher (again), and finally goalkeeper Peter Shilton, and became known as the "Goal of the Century."
-Argentina won the game 2–1 and went on to win the 1986 World Cup with a victory over West Germany in the final match.
-Maradona won the golden ball for player of the tournament; England's goalscorer on the day, Gary Lineker, won the golden boot for being the tournament's top scorer.
+The first goal, referred to as the "Hand of God" goal, was illegally scored by Maradona using his hand in the 51st minute.
+Four minutes later, Maradona dribbled past five England players to score what became known as the "Goal of the Century".
+Argentina won the match 2–1, and went on to win the tournament after defeating West Germany in the final.
+Maradona won the Golden Ball as the best player of the tournament.
+Gary Lineker, who scored England's goal against Argentina, won the Golden Boot for being the tournament's top scorer with six goals.